-Cake flour already has a fine texture, so sifting it isn't absolutely necessary.
-Your cakes will probably turn out just fine regardless of whether you sift the flour.
-On the other hand, sifting takes only a minute and it will remove any lumps in the flour.
+Cake flour already has a fine texture, so sifting it isn't absolutely necessary, but it can be helpful for best results in a recipe.
+Your cakes will probably turn out fine regardless of whether you sift the flour, but sifting takes only a minute and will remove any lumps in the flour and properly aerate it.
+One cup of unsifted flour will actually be heavier and have more flour in it than a cup of sifted, aerated flour, so your final product may be denser and less fluffy than desired.
 Follow the instructions outlined in the recipe.
-The wording of the recipe will reveal whether to sift the flour before or after you measure it.
+The wording will reveal whether to sift the flour before or after you measure it.

 Cake Flour 101

 Cake flour is made from wheat, just like all-purpose flour, but it contains less protein so it makes less gluten when combined with liquids.
-Cake flour is bleached, which is why it is usually whiter than all-purpose flour.
+Cake flour is also bleached more aggressively than all-purpose flour, which is why it is usually whiter.
 It's also finely milled so cakes have a fine, tender crumb.
 Cake flour is the ideal choice for cakes, but can also be used for quick breads, biscuits and even some types of cookies.
 It won't work for yeast breads, which depend on gluten for their chewy texture.

 When to Sift

 The question of when to sift cake flour -- or any flour -- is a confusing one.
 The answer lies in the wording found in individual recipes.
 In general, if a recipe calls for 1 cup sifted cake flour, sift the flour before you measure it.
 If the recipe calls for 1 cup cake flour, sifted, lightly scoop the cake flour into a measuring cup, level it off and then sift it.
 If you're substituting cake flour for all-purpose flour, use 2 extra tablespoons for every cup of flour.
 Measure this amount out before you sift.